chromium/chromium/components/onc/docs/onc_spec.md

 	* WiFi only.
 A list of alternative subject names to be matched against the alternative subject name of an authentication server certificate.

+* **DomainSuffixMatch**
+    * (optional) - **array of string**
+    * WiFi only.
+A list of constraints for the server domain name.
+If set, the entries will be used as suffix match requirements against the DNS name element(s) of the alternative subject name of an authentication server certificate.
+When multiple match strings are specified, a match with any one of the values is considered a sufficient match for the server certificate.

 * **TLSVersionMax**
     * (optional) - **string**
     * Sets the maximum TLS protocol version used by the OS for EAP.